mechanical-snail/NuGetDocs/site/Docs/Start-Here/NuGet-FAQ.markdown

 * Windows Vista SP1
 * Windows Server 2008

-[NuGet clients are also available](#can-i-use-nuget-outside-of-visual-studio) for platforms other than Visual Studio on Windows.
+Unofficial [NuGet clients are also available](#can-i-use-nuget-outside-of-visual-studio) for platforms other than Visual Studio on Windows.

 ## Do I have to install ASP.NET MVC 3 to get NuGet?